Supporting local agriculture and herbalism

 * An herbal resource library with books to check out.

 Are you an herb grower or wildcrafter?
 Are you interested in selling your bulk herbs?
 We are currently seeking medicinal herbs grown in Florida, Georgia, South & North Carolina, & Tennessee.
 Contact Community Herbals now to see if you qualify to join our team.

-Jeannie Dunn, Herbalist and Executive Director of Red Moon Herbs; grower for High Rock Farms.
+Jeannie Dunn, Herbalist, Executive Director, and owner of Red Moon Herbs; grower for High Rock Farms.

 In loving memory and deep gratitude to a wonderful herbalist, farmer, wildcrafter, teacher, business liaison and friend, Memorie King.
 She made a difference.